• Health

 • Consults

-Dr. Ross > Cannabis > Can You Become Desensitized to Cannabis?
+Dr. Ross > Cannabis > Can You Become Desensitized To Cannabis?

-Can You Become Desensitized to Cannabis?
+Can You Become Desensitized To Cannabis?

 In Chronically Cannabis, Dr. Michele Ross, a neuroscientist and cannabis expert, answers The Mighty community’s questions about treating chronic pain with cannabis.
 This is post #6 of 7 in the series.

-The Mighty Community asked: “Is it possible to become desensitized to CBD products and, if so, does increasing the dosage carry any risks?”
+“Is it possible to become desensitized to CBD products and, if so, does increasing the dosage carry any risks?”

 It is really all personal, but I think for chronic pain, especially for people new to cannabis, the gateway into it is using lotions.
 That’s because CBD and THC really aren’t absorbed into the bloodstream when you’re using a lotion.